-I joined Big Bang Erp as a consultant in August 2017.
-I believed that my experience and certifications in Salesforce would greatly benefit Big Bang ERP, while simultaneously growing with the company.
-During the interview, and through my research of the company in different blogs, I felt certain that Big Bang ERP matched my philosophy of work.
+I joined Big Bang as a consultant in August 2017.
+I believed that my experience and certifications in Salesforce would greatly benefit Big Bang, while simultaneously growing with the company.
+During the interview, and through my research of the company in different blogs, I felt certain that Big Bang matched my philosophy of work.
 I was still in the early stages of my recruitment process when I was informed that I would have a trip to Montreal.

 The trip was planned for the first week of September.
 The reason behind this trip may surprise quite a few, as it certainly surprised me; we were going for a retreat.
 Yes, you read that right, a retreat in Montreal!
 Additionally, the entire Mauritian office was heading to Montreal to join the Canadian team for the retreat.